vineyard-bloom/bloom-forms/README.md

 <TextInput name='pet' validateAs='min-length-2' onBlur={ props.checkField } onChange={ props.updateForm }
   value={ formData.pet.value } error={ formData.pet.error } />
 ```

-You don't need to change anything inside Form.jsx.

 ## Prepopulating Form.jsx
 To have your form populate with existing data, pass in a JSON object of key/value pairs where the keys match your fieldNames prop.